alphagov/government-service-design-manual/service-manual/agile/quality.md

 Using specialist skills and facilities is a good way to make sure testing is thorough, and is typically used for:

 * [penetration testing](https://www.gov.uk/service-manual/operations/penetration-testing.html) - having people outside of the team carry out this task helps challenge assumptions and identify weaknesses, giving a valuable outside perspective
-* hiring Quality Assurance Specialists – they can make sure all quality-related activities are coordinated, and that your team gets the training and resources needed to make a high-quality service by:
+* hiring quality assurance specialists – they can make sure all quality-related activities are coordinated, and that your team gets the training and resources needed to make a high-quality service by:
     * having a clear remit and working with your team to build quality into everything they do, instead of just adding a gate review to the development process
     * being a short-term role, leaving your team capable of managing quality as part of their standard development and iteration of your service